onzfonz/comp227/src/content/0/en/part0b.md

 The form has no `action` or `method` attributes to define how and where to send the input data.

 Open the ***Network*** tab and empty it.
-When you now create a new note, you'll notice that the browser sends only one request to the server.
+When you now create a new task, you'll notice that the browser sends only one request to the server.

 ![Network tab in developer tools](../../images/0/26e.png)

-The POST request to the address `new_note_spa` contains the new note as JSON data containing both the content of the note (`content`) and the timestamp (`date`):
+The POST request to the address `new_task_spa` contains the new task as JSON data containing both the content of the task (`content`) and the timestamp (`date`):

 ```js
 {